✓ Updated February 2026

 Frequently Asked Questions

-When is the absolute best time to visit Colca Canyon to see condors and avoid the biggest crowds?
+When is the absolute best time to visit Colca Canyon, and what should I expect weather-wise?

 How many days do you need in Colca Canyon, Peru?